zvvysotskaya/with-me/README.md

 ## **Introduction**

-With-me is a blog app.
-Learn javascript full stack from scratch Udemy course was inspired choice for the app, thanks Brad for the course.
+With-me is a bloggging app.
+Learning javascript full stack from scratch Udemy course was an inspired choice for the app, thanks Brad for the course.
 React frontend and Node.js/Exspress backend are used in process of creating the app.
 Frontend: React jsx, Bootstrap, HTML5, CSS3
 Backend: Node.js/Express